dilyanaviktorova/QA-Portfolio/test-cases/sample-test-cases.md

 2. Select a company from the list

 **Expected Result:**
-Company details are displayed correctly
+Company details are displayed correctly in the right panel

+**Postconditions:**
+User can interact with company data

-## Test Case 8: Check Department Count
+## Test Case 8: Check Department Count Consistency

 **Preconditions:**
 User is in Company module

 **Steps:**
 1. Select a company
-2. Compare department count in both panels
+2. Observe department count in left panel
+3. Compare with departments displayed in right panel

 **Expected Result:**
-Department count matches in both views
+Department count matches in both panels

+**Postconditions:**
+Displayed data is consistent across the system